Service Rifle Buyer's Guide

 Military-style sights on an A2 carry handle

-Iron sights must be the type normally issued with iron-sighted M16s, with the front sight on the front sight tower and the rear in the normal position in the carry handle.
+Iron sights must be the type normally issued with iron-sighted M16-A2s, with the front sight on the front sight tower and the rear in the normal position in the carry handle.
 Flip-up and other aftermarket sights are not allowed.
 Rear sight hoods and replaceable (smaller) apertures are allowed and prefered.
-Look for 1/2 or 1/4 minute per click sights.
-The front sight must be a post, and a "National Match" post is best.
+Look for 1/2 or 1/4 MOA per click sights.
+The front sight must be a post.

 Scope on an A4 receiver

+Almost all competitors now use telescopic (optical) sights.
 Scopes have been allowed for the past several years, consistent with the military's switch to optics for combat.
 Scopes may be fixed or variable power but are limited to 4.5 power with a maximum objective lens diameter of 34mm.
-The scope should have 1/2 or 1/4 minute adjustments and "target" turrets that are marked in minutes of angle and adjustable using fingers alone (no coins or other tools).
-Click-adjustable turrets are preferred since they can be adjusted without looking at the turret.
-No single reticle style is the best, but the reticle must be fine enough to permit aiming accurately within an inch at 200 yards under all daytime lighting conditions.
+The scope should have 1/2 or 1/4 minute adjustments (not "mils" or other units) and "target" turrets that are marked in minutes of angle and adjustable using fingers alone (no coins or other tools).
+Click-adjustable turrets are a must since they can be adjusted by feel without looking at the turret.
+The reticle must be fine enough to permit aiming accurately within about an inch at 200 yards under all daytime lighting conditions.
+Very fine crosshairs or very small target dots are often hard to see against the black aiming black and are generally not favored for that reason; all we are trying to do is center the reticle on a 6 MOA black circle (you won't necessarily be able to see the scoring rings).
 Lighted reticles generally offer no advantage.
-Acceptable scopes may range from $200 to several thousand dollars, and in general you get what you pay for in terms of clarity, function, repeatability, and reliability.
+Many competitors use a lens reducer - a clear disc with a small hole in its center that fits over the rear lens of the scope.
+This device forces the shooter to look through the optical center of the scope, reducing the effects of parallax.
+Acceptable scopes may range from $300 to several thousand dollars, and in general you get what you pay for in terms of clarity, function, repeatability, and reliability.
 Most major manufacturers make suitable scopes, and Vortex, Leupold, and Nightforce are often seen on the firing line.

-Don't be tempted to mount a scope on a carry handle - not only will it be too high to meet the rules, it will be impossible to use well.
-Get an A4 (flat top) upper and good cantilever scope mount (normal scope rings will not mount the scope forward far enough).
+Don't be tempted to mount a scope on an A2 carry handle - not only will it be too high to meet the rules, it will be impossible to use well.
+Get an A4 (flat top) upper receiver and good cantilever scope mount designed for prone shooting (normal scope rings will not mount the scope forward far enough).

-.223 Rem/5.56 NATO caliber - The rules require that the rifle be chambered in 5.56 NATO/.223 Remington caliber.
-Most good competition barrels will have a Wilde chamber or some variation of it, which is much better than a standard military chamber.
+.223 Rem/5.56 NATO - The rules require that the rifle be chambered in 5.56 NATO/.223 Remington caliber.
+Most good competition barrels will have a Wilde chamber or some variation of it, which is much better than a standard military or commercial chamber.

 Buttstock - The rules permit a fixed or adjustable buttstock.
 The buttstock cannot have an asymetric or adjustable cheek rest or buttplate.
 A standard A2 buttstock is inexpensive and works for most people.
+A1 buttstocks, which are a bit shorter, are available and legal.
 If you want an adjustable buttstock, look at the Magpul UBR.
-There is a Gen I and a Gen II UBR; the Gen I is out of production but currently available from White Oak.
-Many shooters prefer the Gen I but both are excellent buttstocks.
+Most adjustable buttstocks are wider than a standard A2 butstock, making it difficult for some shooters to center their eye behind the sights.

-Pistol grip - Only standard A1 or A2-style pistol grips are allowed.
+Pistol grip - Only standard A1 or A2-style pistol grips are allowed by the NRA.
+Other designs offer little or no advantage.

 Don't Get

 Front Pistol Grips - don't bother with front pistol grips or other appendages.
-They are either illegal, unusable, or detract from the accuracy of the rifle.
+They are either not permitted, unusable, or detract from the accuracy of the rifle.
 Handstops and palm rests of any kind are not allowed.

 Flashlights/Lasers - flashlights and lasers are useless in precision shooting.